GNOME/gimp-macos-build/README.md

 ## Branches

-- master: latest GIMP release
+- `master`: latest GIMP release
-- gimp-2-10: gimp-2-10 build
+- `gimp-2-10`: gimp-2-10 build
-- debug: same as master, but with full debug symbols
+- `debug`: same as master, but with full debug symbols
+- `hardened-runtime`: singed and notarized package with a hardened runtime enabled